|The Collegiate Way: Residential Colleges & the Renewal of University Life ‹collegiateway.org›|

 Contents of this page

-People unfamiliar with the structure and life of residential colleges and collegiate universities often raise a number of objections when residential college systems are proposed at their institutions.
+People unfamiliar with the life and organizational structure of residential colleges and collegiate universities often raise a number of objections when residential college systems or house systems are proposed at their institutions.
 Some of these objections are listed below, with replies to each.
 Most of these objections arise from misunderstandings of the idea, or from familiarity with only one of several possible collegiate arrangements.
 For more general information about residential colleges please visit the main Collegiate Way page.

 1. “The residential college model requires extensive changes to the curriculum.”